 - Give students a feeling of connectedness to something larger by participating in a national program developed by Canadian icon, Dr. Roberta Bondar

-- Have submissions judged by panel of experts, prizes for winning students and posting results on The Foundation’s website.
+- Have submissions judged by panel of experts

-A training registration fee of $125 which includes access to on-line training, access to help throughout the school year from the Challenge Coordinator and a school kit of materials necessary to deliver the Bondar Challenge.
+Our base program fee of $130 includes access to online training, assistance throughout the school year from the Program Coordinator and online materials necessary to deliver the Bondar Challenge for one teacher/trainer.
+An extra $25 is charged for each additional teacher/trainer thereafter.
 This entitles teachers to the following: